 Again, I learned through my mutual fund investing phase that the dividends were a great safety net.
 The movement in price doesn’t affect me as I know I will still get dividends and I have the opportunity to buy more shares when the price is low.
 You still have to manage dividend cuts but it’s not the norm.

 Compound growth is the magic!
 It takes years to see the benefits but it’s well worth it.
-I have been investing small amounts with Computershare and Canadian Stock Transfer (previously CIBC Mellon) for a couple of years now and I am starting to see how fractional shares are adding to my growth already.
+I have been investing small amounts with Computershare and Canadian Stock Transfer since 2009 and fractional shares are adding to my growth already.
 I have about 30 years to really benefit from compound growth, imagine how powerful it can be for my kids with 60 years ahead of them.
 At 10 years old, they are officially shareholders looking to benefit from compound growth.

-Look at what dividend can do just with an index with most stocks not paying a dividend.
+Look at what dividend can do compared against an index with most stocks not paying a dividend.
 Imagine if all your investments are strong dividend growth stocks.
 You can accelerate the compound growth.
 All of my investment accounts are set up to DRIP for full shares only with a discount broker or with fractional shares through Computershare.

 I don’t buy many shares at a time and it may come a day where I will stop my DRIPs to strategically balance my portfolio but I am happy DRIPing for now.
 DRIPing allows me to accelerate my compound growth to quarterly growth and in some cases monthly growth.
 These small amounts across a portfolio start to add up and when you put them to work, your money is continuously working for you.Join 5,400+ Investors & Build a Winning Portfolio